NginxProxyManager/nginx-proxy-manager/doc/INSTALL.md

 Don't worry, this is easy to do.

-The app requires a configuration file to let it know what database you're using and where it is.
+The app requires a configuration file to let it know what database you're using.

-Here's an example configuration for `mysql`:
+Here's an example configuration for `mysql` (or mariadb):

 ```json
 {